 This Met Office led project contributes to the Accelerating the Uptake of Climate Services Work Package of the UKCR Programme.
 Its aim is to engage with key stakeholders within the UK climate services landscape to determine whether there is a need for a UK National Framework of Climate Services (NFCS).
 The growing climate services landscape in the UK is very dynamic and diverse and better coordination through a national framework could connect the various actors better and make investments more effective.
 This could facilitate a higher functioning climate services landscape benefitting UK interests, UK enhanced adaptation and mitigation reducing risk to UK citizens and business, and increasing resilience.

-Following these stakeholder engagement activities, a positioning paper will be produced laying out the shared vision on whether a UK NFCS is needed, and if so then recommendations on its structure and implementation.
+Following these stakeholder engagement activities, a positioning paper has now been produced laying out the shared vision on a UK NFCS, and recommendations on its structure and implementation.

 For more information please see the project brochure.